Input SQL

 DELETE: Remove rows from a table based on conditions.

-CREATE/ALTER/DROP: Define, modify, or remove database objects like tables, indexes, and views.
+CREATE/ALTER/DROP: Define, change, or remove database objects such as tables, indexes, and views.

 Common SQL Formatting Conventions

-Uppercase Keywords: The most widely adopted convention is to write SQL keywords in uppercase (SELECT, FROM, WHERE) to distinguish them from table and column names.
+Uppercase keywords: Write SQL keywords like SELECT, FROM, and WHERE in uppercase to separate them from table and column names.

-Indent Columns: List selected columns on separate lines with consistent indentation under SELECT.
+Indent columns: Put selected columns on separate lines with consistent indentation.

 Perfect For